-Early-entry option: Parents of a 4-year-old who exhibits high levels of academic and social/emotional aptitude may request screening if their child is turning 5 between Aug.
+Early-entry option for 2017-18: Parents of a child who exhibits high levels of academic and social/emotional aptitude may request screening if their child will turn 5 between Aug.
 2 and Oct.
-31. The process begins with an application and screening, followed by possible assessments and a final school decision for determining a student’s ability to succeed in kindergarten.
+31, 2017.
+The process begins with an application and screening, followed by possible assessments and a final school decision for determining a student’s ability to succeed in kindergarten.
 Mimimum requirements include a 96 percent or higher on the screening and academic assessments.
 Each school makes the final decision for early-entry kindergarten placement based on a data review and social/emotional readiness.
 Children are screened in November and December, and placement decisions are made by February.

 - Characteristics and traits of a gifted preschooler

-Please mail or email the completed application to Fayette County Public Schools, attn.
+For a hard copy of the application form, call (859) 381-4741 or email Shavonna Ross.
+Then mail the completed application to Fayette County Public Schools, attn.
 Shavonna Ross in IAKSS room 206, 1126 Russell Cave Road, Lexington KY 40505.